heikekonow/planning/talks/storing_data/index.md

 ## Contents of a dataset

 * Metadata
-* n-d variables consisting of many numbers (floats)
+* n-d variables consisting of many numbers

 ## Zarr is as simple as it gets.